December 05, 2022

 When constantly dealing with data, machines can arrive at solutions that people would likely overlook without human interference.
-This is why it is crucial to keep feeding the algorithms with various data types, including traditional financial information and alternative data.
+This is why it is crucial to keep feeding the algorithms with various data types, including traditional financial information and public web data.
 Thus, data-intensive machine learning methods, where algorithms are heavily exposed to online data, have shown strong results in many fields, including financial modeling and marketing.

-Therefore, the trends in 2021 will dictate the continuous need for PE firms to get their hands on as much data as possible.
+Therefore, the trends in 2023 will dictate the continuous need for PE firms to get their hands on as much data as possible.

 Periods after serious calamities are always intense yet exciting at the same time.
 These are times to rebuild and lay the foundations for a better future.
-The year 2021 marks the beginning of such a period, as we are preparing for life after Covid-19.
+The year 2023 marks the beginning of such a period, as we are preparing for life after Covid-19.
 And as always, the new life that we will create will depend on where we invest.
 Judging by the foreseeable trends of private equity, we want to build a more sustainable future, and we are willing to use all available means for that.
 Machine learning will headlight the set of means for investing that will rebuild the economy in the coming years.